Segmented Operations using Matrix Multiplications: Segmented operations in MMV-RAM

+The aforementioned techniques can be used to compute the product of two matrices with integer entries.
 In this section, we provide a work/depth analysis of the standard, inner product-based matrix multiplication algorithm in the MMV-RAM model.
 The segmented scan Algorithm \ref{alg:segmscan} and the integer vector multiplication algorithm of Corollary \ref{corollary:integer_vector_multiplication} form the main building blocks.
 The main idea here is to exploit the \ac{MMU} to perform the final reductions, after the scalar (or block) multiplications.
 To see the potential impact, consider first a matrix multiplication algorithm that is split in two-phases: (i) scalar products and (ii) reductions to form the final matrix product.
 Even if we obtain the scalar multiplications (i) ``for free'', we still need to compute the reductions (ii).
 If we use only the \ac{VCU} for this task, we need to execute $\Omega(\log(n)/\log\log(n)))$ steps.
 The same holds if, instead of scalar products, we use the \ac{MMU} in phase (i) to compute matrix products of small $s\times s$ blocks.
 That is, we still need to reduce these small products in the second phase, in order to form the final matrix product.
 The reductions require $\Omega(\log(\tfrac{n}{s})/\log\log(\frac{n}{s}))$ steps with the VCU.
-Notably, in the following Theorem \ref{theorem:matrix_multiplication_in_mmvram} we obtain an algorithm with only $\OO(\log_s(nB))$ step complexity and nearly $\OO(n^3)$ work. \begin{theorem} Let $\matA$ and $\matB$ be two $n\times n$ matrices with non-negative integer entries that are bounded in magnitude by $M$.
-In the MMV-RAM model, we can compute the product $\matC=\matA\matB$ with \begin{itemize} \item $\OO(\log_s(nB))$ steps, \item $\OO\left(\matmulcost(\tfrac{n^3B}{s})+n^3sB^2\right)$ work \item $\OO(\log(n)+\log(M))$ bits per output element to avoid overflow. \end{itemize} Any matrix multiplication algorithm that requires to perform reductions between blocks of size $\OO(s)\times \OO(s)$ with the VCU necessarily requires $\Omega\left(\frac{\log(n/s)}{\log(\log(n/s))}\right)$ steps. \begin{proof} There exists an AC[0] circuit with size $O(n^3B)$ which prepares two vectors $\veca$ and $\vecb$, with size $n^3$ each.
-In particular, $\veca$ contains $n$ concatenated copies of a flattened version of the matrix $\matA$, while $\vecb$ contains $n$ copies of the first column of $\matB$, followed by $n$ copies of the second column, $n$ copies of the third column, and so on.
-This way, the vector multiplication $\vecc\gets $MULT$(\veca,\vecb)$, will contain all the integer scalar products needed by the standard dot product-based matrix multiplication algorithm.
-Using \Cref{corollary:integer_vector_multiplication} the total work is $\OO\left(\matmulcost(\tfrac{n^3B}{s})+n^3sB^2\right)$ and the number of steps $\OO(\log_s(B))$.
-We then do an additional segmented scan using Algorithm \ref{alg:segmscan}, which, from Theorem \ref{theorem:segmented_scan_complexity_mmvram}, requires $\OO\left(\matmulcost(\frac{n^3}{s}) + nB(s+\frac{B}{s})\right)$ work and $\OO(\log_s(n))$ steps.
-In terms of bits to avoid overflow, the first segmented scan requires $\OO(\log(M))$ bits from Lemma \ref{lemma:integer_multiplication_with_scan}, while the second requires $\OO(\log(n)+\log(M))$, from Theorem \ref{theorem:segmented_scan_complexity_mmvram}. \end{proof} \end{theorem}
+Notably, in the following Theorem \ref{theorem:matrix_multiplication_in_mmvram} we obtain an algorithm with only $\OO(\log_s(nB))$ step complexity and nearly $\OO(n^3)$ work.